laiaaa0/htc_vive_tracker/README.md

 6. Activate the Beta SteamVR

-    1. Go to LIBRARY -> TOOLs
+    1. Go to the SteamVR page
-    2. Right click on SteamVR > Properties
+    2. Select the cog icon on the left hand side and select Properties
-    3. BETAS tab > SteamVR beta update
+    3. On the BETAS tab, select SteamVR Beta Update

 ### OpenVR